docker/terraform-provider-docker/docs/index.md

 ### Optional

 - `host` (String) Docker Hub API Host.
 Default is `hub.docker.com`.
+- `max_page_results` (Number) Maximum number of pages to fetch when retrieving paginated data.
+Default is 50.
+Set to 0 for unlimited pages.
 - `password` (String, Sensitive) Password for authentication
 - `username` (String) Username for authentication